Chart Color Schemes

 Success has a typical household mix, with a higher-than-average median household size

 Family households account for 76.1% of all households, including 40.7% couples with children, 22.7% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 23.9%, with lone person households at 20.8% and group households making up 3.2%.
+Non-family households comprise the remaining 23.9%, with lone person households at 20.8% and group households making up 3.2%.
 The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households